-- When pupillary dilation or loss of reactivity occurs as a result of CN III compression, both direct and indirect light reflex response is impaired in the same eye (e.g., the right pupil is dilated and non-reactive to light shone into either the right or left eye).
+- When pupillary dilation or loss of reactivity occurs as a result of CN III compression, both direct and indirect (consensual) light reflex response is impaired in the same eye (e.g., the right pupil is dilated and non-reactive to light shone into either the right or left eye).

-- If direct light reflex is lost but indirect light reflex is preserved, true CN III compression is less likley.
+- If direct light reflex is lost but indirect light reflex is preserved, true CN III compression is less likely.
 This suggests an afferent defect is affecting the side with the loss of direct response.

 Example: the pupillary reflex is absent in the right eye when light is shone into the right eye, but the right pupil constricts in response to light directed into the left eye.
-This suggests a problem with the sensory input to the right eye (called an afferent defect).
-Diabetes, vascular conditions or eye diseases may cause afferent defects.

-In consious patients, eye movement is assessed by having the patient follow an object into the vertical, horizontal and diagonal directions.
+In conscious patients, eye movement is assessed by having the patient follow an object into the vertical, horizontal and diagonal directions.
 The object should be 2 or more feet away from the patient (make the movement slow and large to allow time to focus).

 Observe for the following:

 - The eyes should move in the same direction in tandom.
 This is called "conjugate gaze".
 When the eyes separate or move in different directions, the patient has disconjugate gaze.
 An awake individual with disconjugate gaze will have double vision (called diplopia).

 If you observe full horizontal, vertical and diagonal eye movement you have collectively assessed CN I (you have to see the object to follow it), plus CN III (Oculomotor), IV (Trochlear) and VI (Abducens).